zingazzi/lazydnd/README.md

 - State changes

 Useful for troubleshooting issues.
 You can view the log in real-time with: `tail -f ~/.config/lazydnd/debug.log`

+**Fuzzy Search:**
+Both Monsters and Spells panels now use intelligent fuzzy search that:
+- Handles typos and misspellings (e.g., "frbl" finds "Fireball")
+- Matches partial names in any order (e.g., "drag red" finds "Adult Red Dragon")
+- Automatically sorts results by match quality
+- More forgiving than exact substring matching
+- Just start typing to see suggestions!

 ### Global Navigation & Controls